top of page

 Field Notes

 ‘Field Notes’ is where curiosity meets practicality.
-The Solo Traveller's curated solo destination snapshots, insights, lists, and resources are designed to help you navigate your solo journey smarter, lighter, and with more confidence.
-Whether you're planning your next big adventure or just dreaming about where in the world you can explore next, we hope you will find the insight and inspiration you need right here – distilled, direct, and ready when you are.
+Our curated solo destination snapshots, insights, lists, and resources are designed to help you navigate your solo journey smarter, lighter, and with more confidence – distilled, direct, and ready when you are.

 The Long Room, Trinity College, Dublin, Ireland Photographer Hanna May